AuriRaven/AuriRaven/README.md

 ## 🐦‍⬛ Welcome to my GitHub 🐦‍⬛

 Hi everyone.
-Here I'll be adding some of my everyday work
+This is my GitHub Portfolio for my projects.
+Here I´ll be adding some of my everyday work.

+I'm a graduate Mathematics student from Faculty of Sciences UNAM.

 <!--
 **AuriRaven/AuriRaven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.